Skill Demand Index

 Jobs Analyzed

-Most employers want Consumer Marketing at architect level, not just familiarity.
+Most employers want Consumer Marketing at hands-on daily use, not textbook knowledge.

 Overview